-I’m a big fan of Water Kefir and Kombucha for their probiotics and beneficial enzymes.
-They do require specific cultures though (available here) so if you don’t happen to have a SCOBY sitting around your kitchen, you are pretty much out of luck.
+I’m a big fan of water kefir and kombucha for their probiotics and beneficial enzymes.
+They do require specific cultures though, so if you don’t happen to have a SCOBY sitting around your kitchen, you are pretty much out of luck.

-I made probiotic lemonade recently and it was wonderful!
-It is very easy to make and is ready in just a couple of days.
-If you don’t have the water kefir grains or kombucha starter to try those drinks… make a batch of this to try today!
+This probiotic lemonade is very easy to make and is ready in just a couple of days.
+As I mentioned, you don’t need any special ingredients like kefir grains or kombucha starter to make it (just the liquid from some strained yogurt).

-- Pour the sugar into the gallon size glass jar and add just enough hot water to dissolve the sugar.
+- In a gallon size glass jar, stir together sugar and just enough hot water to dissolve the sugar.

-- Add lemon juice and fill the jar about 3/4 full with filtered water.
+- Add the lemon juice and fill the jar about ¾ full with filtered water.

-- Make sure the liquid is at room temp and add the whey.
+- Make sure the liquid is at room temperature and then add the whey.

-- After 2-3 days, keep in fridge and drink 4-6 ounces per day.
-The flavor will continue to develop in the fridge.
+- After 2-3 days, keep the lemonade in the refrigerator and drink 4-6 ounces per day.
+The flavor will continue to develop.